Rent a boat in Florida

-Whether you have rented a motorboat, sailboat, catamaran or a pontoon boat, you can enjoy exploring the many beaches.
+Whether you have rented a motorboat, sailboat, catamaran or a pontoon boat, you can explore the Florida waters and enjoy water sports.
 If you want to enjoy a relaxed low key holiday enjoying the sun with a cocktail or two, then you are in the right place.
 On the other hand, if you want to experience the eccentric Miami lifestyle, then you’re on its doorstep.
 One of the many great things is that you won’t be lost for places to sail and things to do, no matter how you want to spend your vacation.

-If you want to visit as much as possible and you have a week charter, why not sail over to the Bahamas for a different experience?
+If you want to visit as much as possible and you have a charter for a week, why not sail over to the Bahamas for a different experience?

 Also, Florida is a gateway to the Gulf of Mexico, serviced by attractive port towns and marinas like Naples and Sarasota.
 The Gulf of Mexico is particularly popular for dolphin and whale watching.
 It’s also a vibrant region for fishing, with a plentitude of tarpon, tuna, marlin and redfish among other marine species.